 - Northern Ireland - NI Direct Healthcare Scientist

 If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc (Hons) Healthcare Science (Audiology).
-Courses are full time (usually three years) and include at least 50 weeks of workplace-based training in the NHS.
-After graduation you can apply to enter the NHS in a healthcare science practitioner role or choose to apply for the STP, which offers pay on a higher scale and more opportunities for career progression.
+Courses are full time, usually three years, and include at least 50 weeks of workplace-based training in the NHS.
+After graduation you can apply to enter the NHS in a healthcare science practitioner role or choose to apply for the STP.

 You'll need to have: